 Choose a Logic Gate Simulator gate

-Start with AND, OR, or NOT, then compare NAND, NOR, and XOR.
+Start with AND, OR, or NOT, then compare NAND, NOR, XOR, and XNOR.
 Keep the selected gate visible while you change the inputs.

 - Use 0 and 1 as LOW and HIGH